 A well-functioning intranet can significantly improve business performance and positively impact how employees operate in countless settings.
 But there is no set number of intranet benefits or a single ROI figure that characterizes every platform.
 That's why, for the purposes of this article, we will focus specifically on the latest iteration of intranets.

 The “New Normal” for Businesses

 The shift to remote working is easier in white-collar industries, which naturally lend themselves to the practice.
 Conversely, historically on-site, blue-collar industries are far more likely to struggle.

-In the manufacturing and industrial engineering industry, for example, a recent study conducted by Leesman revealed that businesses in this category are not totally prepared for this workforce shift.
+In the manufacturing and industrial engineering industry, for example, a recent study by Leesman reveals that businesses in this category aren't totally prepared for this workforce shift.

 Surveying 52,240 employees from the manufacturing and industrial engineering sector, 53% reported having no home working experience.

 This is concerning.
 In manufacturing and industries like it, typical routines like manual quality checks and access to information on physical checklists aren’t possible remotely unless transcribed and electronically transferred to a quality manager.
 Theses processes need to modernize quickly in order to adapt for the future of work.